ExpressionEngine/ExpressionEngine-User-Guide/source/cp/members/membership_preferences.rst

 Notification Preferences
 ------------------------

-Notify administrators of new registrations?
+Send new member notifications?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Determine whether or not administrators (see next preference) will
+If enabled, notifications will be sent to the email addresses specified in the
-receive emails notifying them of new member registrations.
+next preference field.

 Email address for notifications
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Here you can specify the email addresses which should receive notifications (see previous preference).
 Multiple email addresses should be separated by commas.

 Private Messaging Preferences
 -----------------------------